 7.1 General

 The following clauses contain an overall evaluation of the solutions presented in this technical report, and their applicability to the key issues raised.
-Clause 7.2 provides the mapping of key issues and described solutions.
+Clause 7.2 provides the mapping of key issues and described solutions as well as the solution evaluation.
+Clause 7.3 lists the key issues with security implications that will need consideration in 3GPP SA WG3.

 7.2 Solution evaluation